AlainBarthelemy/tumblr_n9bx4zWJnJ1rvbc1mo1_1280.jpg/README.md

 ## Workflow

 New variations can be created by editing the source code and saving it as a jpg.
-An hex editor can be used in order to do so.
-Any other tool can be used to edit the code and create new variations as long as each commit contains corresponding source and image.
+Any tool may be used to change the code and create new variations as long as each commit contains corresponding source and image.
-Once variations have reach to an ended form, a release with a new version number can be created.
-The numbering of a new version should reflect subjectively the varation degree from the previous version.
+Once variations have reach to an ended form, a release with a new version number may be created.

 ## Contributing